Adjunct Assistant Professor,

 Your grade will be based on

-There will be weekly programming assignments.
-In general, the assignments will be due the next week after they are assigned.
+There will be bi-weekly programming assignments.
+In general the assignments will be due 3 days or early the next week after they are assigned.
 All assignments will be graded out of 10.
-Assignments are due as posted before 11pm.
-Assignments submitted after due date but within 2 days will be graded up to a maximum of 8 points.
-Assignments submitted after the due date plus 2 days will not be accepted.
-Assignments will be reviewed in class after the late submission date.
+Assignments are due on the posted before 5pm.
+Assignments submitted after that and before 5pm two days later will be graded up to a maximum of 8 points.
+Assignments submitted later than the posted plus 2 days will not be accepted.
+Assignments will be reviewed in class generally 2 days after their due date.

 Challenging assignment grade:

 You can challenge grade on any assignment.
 To do so, you need to come to see me before class, during the office hours, or schedule an appointment.
 Grade challenges are not done via email .